Find a spider by...

 In a vertical orb web at night but in a retreat above the web by day

-Uncertain; may cause mild illness but this spider is not aggressive towards humans
+Uncertain; may cause mild illness but this spider is very timid and is not aggressive towards humans

-The photos shown on this page are thought to be those of Eriophora biapicata as described by VT Davies (Queensland Museum) in 1980 but it is now
+Please note that the photos shown on this page are of Eriophora biapicata as described by VT Davies (Queensland Museum) in 1980 but research by

-clear that some or all of them could instead be Eriophora transmarina which Davies also named.
-The descriptions given by
+Volker Framenau and others showed that some or all of them could instead be Eriophora transmarina which Davies also named.
+Framenau

-Spider(s) with a very similar appearance: Eriophora species, particularly Eriophora transmarina, Eriophora pustulosa and Acroaspis tuberculifera.
+Spider(s) with a very similar appearance: Hortophora species, particularly Hortophora transmarina, Eriophora pustulosa and Acroaspis tuberculifera.

 Email Ron Atkinson for more information.